hboutemy/maven-bench/README.md

 Measures can be launched with this command line:  ```mvn -Dtest=MvnValidateAllocationByMaven3VersionTest test``` Before doing it, you can close your IDE, web browser or available applications to free memory.

-The benchmark results are exported into a UUUU file.
-The execution context (processor, OS, ...) is reported in TTTT file.
+The benchmark results are exported into a maven-memory-allocation-{date-time}.csv file.
+The execution context (processor, OS, ...) is reported in an execution-context-{date-time}.txt file.

 Below